-MyRootConfig repositories, etc.) can be found in the class. default, the By AbstractAnnotationConfigMessageDispatcherServletInitializer maps the servlet to two patterns: /services and \.wsdl, though this can be changed by overriding the getServletMappings() method.
-For more details on the programmatic configuration of the MessageDispatcherServlet, refer to the AbstractMessageDispatcherServletInitializer Javadoc of and AbstractAnnotationConfigMessageDispatcherServletInitializer.
+MyRootConfig repositories, etc.) can be found in the class. default, By AbstractAnnotationConfigMessageDispatcherServletInitializer maps the servlet to two patterns: /services and .wsdl, though this can be changed by overriding the getServletMappings() method.
+For more details on the programmatic configuration of the MessageDispatcherServlet, refer to the AbstractMessageDispatcherServletInitializer Javadoc Abstract Annotation Config Message Dispatcher Servlet Initializer.